 In addition, we offer two other excellent CFC promotion options:

-- We publish a Special CFC Section in Recreation News, a monthly distributed to more than 75,000 federal and military employees in the DC area.
+- We publish a Special CFC Section in Recreation News, a monthly distributed to nearly 75,000 federal and military employees, mostly in the DC area.
+Here is the list of all the federal and military offices to which Rec.
+News is delivered.
+In addition, this issue of Rec News was downloaded from the Rec News website 131,021 times.

-- We also publish our Military Insert, which went to 564,900 people at nearly 250 military bases across the world in 2016.
-Both are full-color and look great.
+- We also publish our Military Insert, which went to 483,200 people at 179 military bases across the world in 2020.
+Both our Rec News Special Section and our Military Insert are full-color and look great.

 Does being in our guides and other options make a difference?